TOOOOOOMY/Cotoha_at_python/README.md

 ## Description

 **cotohacall** is a tool to use Cotoha API easily.
-What you need to use is copy and paste (pip instyall will be available soon)!
+What you need to use is copy and paste, and pip instyall will be available soon.

 ***DEMO:***